shotitouch/graph_rag/README.md

 There is **no hosted instance yet**.
 Deployment plan:

 - Frontend → **Vercel**
-- Backend → **Render / Railway**
+- Backend → **Render**
-- Persistent Vector DB → Planned
-- Public Demo → Planned
+- Public Demo → Live at https://shotitouch-pdf-rag.vercel.app

-For now, users must:

-1️⃣ Run FastAPI backend locally
-2️⃣ Run Next.js frontend locally
-3️⃣ Upload their own PDFs to chat with

 ---